TNolan01/tommy1/README.md

 <ol>
 <li>09 is for the month, here is the Month, September.</li>
 <li>26 is the day in the month, in this case the 26th day of the month.</li>
-<li>2022 is the four digit indicator for the year, in this case thats 2022.</li>
+<li>2022 is the four digit indicator for the year, in this case that is 2022.</li>
 <li>The four digit code that precedes the hyphen is randomly created by the Python method.</li>
 </ol>
 <br>

 **Newsletter**

 <p>There is link on the Contact Us page to allow a site visitor to register for the company newsletter, there is also an unsubscribe link at the bottom of this page.
 On of the picture carousels on the Home page also has a link to allow visitors subscribe.
-I feel it is a better marketing strategy to allow all visitors, regardless of the fact they may already have an account or if they do or dont make a purchase, to sign up with an email address.</p>
+I feel it is a better marketing strategy to allow all visitors, regardless of the fact they may already have an account or if they do or dont make a purchase, to sign up with an email address. </p>
 <p>The newsletter is generated from all products that have been marked as on <strong>special offer</strong>.
-Any product marked in such a way is included on the newsltter.
-The site administrator can see these items from their dropdown menu on the nav bar (when logged in as administrator!)</p>
+Any product marked in such a way is included on the newsletter automatically.
+The site administrator can see these items from their dropdown menu on the nav bar (when logged in as administrator!) </p>
-<p>By selecting any product on this list the admin can choose the edit option and 'untick' the special offer box to remove that product from the newsletter.</p>
+<p>By selecting any product on this list the admin can choose the edit option and 'untick' the special offer box to remove that product from the newsletter. </p>
 <p>The <strong>Email List</strong> option the drop 'My Account' dropdown menu will show all the newsletter subscribers and by clicking the <strong>Send Newsletter</strong> button the admin will send the newsletter to all subscribers.
-From here the admin can also delete subscribers from the list.</p>
+From here the admin can also delete subscribers from the list. </p>
 <br>

 <p align="center" width="100%">